DeJon Gomes

 DeJon "D.J."
-Gomes (born November 17, 1989) is an American former professional football safety.
+Gomes (born November 17, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected in the fifth round of the 2011 NFL draft by the Washington Redskins.
-Gomes played college football for the University of Nebraska–Lincoln.
+Gomes played college football for the Nebraska Cornhuskers.

 He was also a member of the Detroit Lions.

 Early life

 Dejon Gomes attended high school at James Logan High School in Union City, California where he started for one year on the varsity football team, after sitting out the previous year with an injury.
 After graduating in 2007, he did not receive any top scholarship offers, so he decided to attend City College of San Francisco.

 College career

 Gomes making an interception against the Colorado Buffaloes in 2010.

 While at the City College of San Francisco, Gomes lead the state in interceptions, tackles, and fumble returns.
-Later on, Gomes transferred to Nebraska.
-Once Gomes started his career at Nebraska, he quickly became a starter for two years and lead the team in interceptions and tackles.
+Later on, Gomes transferred to the University of Nebraska–Lincoln.
+Once Gomes started his career with the Cornhuskers, he quickly became a starter for two years and lead the team in interceptions and tackles.
 He was billed as one of the top defensive back prospects for the 2011 NFL draft by many NFL Draft experts and analysts.